 Corn oil, corn protein, cranberry extract, pea protein, hemp seed oil, hemp seed protein, stevia leaf extract, tomato powder, canola protein isolate, lecithin from canola, grapefruit extract, rice protein, oat protein, rice hull fiber, annatto seed extract, Canola oil (low erucic acid rapeseed oil), caffeine, silicon dioxide, dried orange pulp, xanthan gum, gum arabic, isolated wheat protein, and Hydroxypropyl Methylcellulose.

 Many of these ingredients are common in plant-based foods.
 Pea protein is one of the main ingredients in Beyond Burgers.
 Corn and canola oil are in countless vegan foods.
 Dole Whips contain three of the ingredients listed above.

-If we are informing guests that a food item isn’t vegan because of the food dye (e.g. Yellow 5), then we also need to inform them of items containing the other hundreds of ingredients on the GRAS list.
+If we are informing guests that a food item isn’t vegan because of the food dye (e.g. Yellow 5), then we also need to inform them of items containing any of 903 of ingredients on the GRAS list.

 If you avoid every item on the list, you basically can’t eat at restaurants anymore, except maybe a few vegan restaurants that focus on whole foods.
 At Disneyland, you would be eating basically only fruit from the fruit carts.

 Are you really going to check that list of 903 items every time you order in a restaurant?
 What if the only vegan option is a salad with some vinaigrette dressing, are you going to check for xanthan gum and those other 902 ingredients in the dressing?
 How will that look to non-vegans sitting at the table with you?
 Do you think they will be able to imagine themselves going vegan in that moment?